i

 Putting Down 400whp In Your Focus ST (7.1).jpg

-This isn't optional, you need a bigger turbo.
-Luckily, there are many options for you to choose from.
-ATP Turbo was the first to come out with a bolt-on solution based around Garrett's GT and GTX style turbos and it's truly "bolt-on".
+ATP Turbo was the first to come out with a bolt-on solution based on Garrett's GT and GTX style turbos and it's truly "bolt-on".
 It fits with virtually all intake kits made for the Focus ST and it fits any stock style downpipe.
 It comes with all hardware you need for installation.
 Basically, you're swapping out the turbo only.
-One feature the ATP kit has that no other does is the ability to easily setup an external wastegate (EWG).
-It comes blocked from ATP but you can remove the vband blanking plate and setup a Tial 38mm, or other similar wastegate.
-There is actually a bolt-on dump tube available from 3P Performance to complete this setup without any custom fabrication needed on your part.
+All of the ATP kits feature a port on the top of the turbine housing adapter for using an external wastegate which is a better method of boost control that the smaller, integrated internal wastegate.
+It comes blocked from ATP but you can remove the vband blanking plate and use a Tial 38mm or Turbosmart 40mm v-band wastegate.
+There's actually a bolt-on dump tube available from 3P Performance to complete this setup without any custom fabrication needed on your part.
+Of course, you can opt to keep the internal wastegate and never upgrade it to external.
+Many people keep the internal wastegate and it works well.

-• ATP Turbo
+ATP Turbo Options (All Garrett)

 • GT2860RS (360hp), GT2871R (475hp)